hezion001/alx-system_engineering-devops/0x01-shell_permissions/README.md

 The file hello will be in the working directory You are not allowed to use commas for this script
 ### 9. John Doe
 Write a script that sets the mode of the file hello to this:
+### 10. Look in the mirror
+Write a script that sets the mode of the file hello the same as olleh's mode
+- The file hello will be in the working directory
+- The file olleh will be in the working directory